StuLiMing/wabalabudada/README.md

-- 🔭 I’m currently studying on Harbin Institute.
+- 🔭 I’m currently studying on Harbin Institute of Technology.
 - 🌱 I’m currently learning computer science and technology.
 - 👯 I’m looking to collaborate on studying anything interesting.
 - 📫 How to reach me: 1839608091@qq.com